GetShopTV/changelogged/README.md

 This is default feature.
 Changelogged will output all missing pull requests and commits with their messages.

-You can skip it with `--no-check` option or ignore results with `--force` option.
+You can skip it with `--no-check` option or ignore results while bumping with `--force` option.
 Also you can check changelog from the first commit with `--from-bc`.

 ### Bumping versions

-If changelogs are up to day changelogged will bump versions all over the project with option `--bump-versions`.
+If changelogs are up to date changelogged will bump versions all over the project with command `bump-versions`.

 You can variously combine changelog checking and bumping versions.
 For example you may just want to be sure changelogs are up to date.
 You can just run `changelogged`
 By default new version is inferred from changelog.
-It will work if you have some of `* App...` `* Major...`, `* Minor...`, `* Fix...`, and `* Doc...` sections in changelog and name versions correspondingly.
-Suggested versioning: `app.major.minor.fix.doc`.
+Default versioning: `app.major.minor.fix.doc`.
-Otherwise you can specify new version explicitly with `--level` option.
-It's also the only way to work with `--no-check` option.
+If you use another versioning system or headers in changelog you can change `level_headers` in `.changelogged.yaml`

-This option is subject to change significantly and is broken now.
+You can specify new version explicitly with `--level` option.
+It's also the only way to bump version with `--no-check` option.

 ### Multiple changelogs and subversions